 The Grapefruit Mint Infused Water I’m sharing today helps with all those problems, and it’s refreshing and delicious!

-If you’ve ever tasted those bottles of flavoured water you can buy, you probably know that they’re delicious.
-But it’s not hard AT ALL to make hard to make healthy flavoured water at home, and it can save you a ton of money compared to buying bottles of it at the store.
+If you’ve ever tasted those bottles of flavoured water you can buy, you probably know that they’re tasty.
+But it’s easy to make healthy flavoured water at home, and it can save you a ton of money compared to buying bottles of it at the store.

 This recipe is for grapefruit and mint infused water, just because I find the mint really refreshing and the grapefruit invigorating.
 If grapefruit isn’t your favourite, you could definitely use lemon or orange and get the same refreshing quality.